gotthisrandomly/php-project/README.md

 To access the admin panel:

 1. Navigate to `/admin/login`
-2. Log in with admin credentials
+2. Log in with admin credentials (default: username: admin, password: secretpassword)
 3. Use the dashboard to manage players, view pending cashouts, and adjust game settings

 ### Admin Features

 - View and manage player accounts
+- Edit player information and view transaction history
 - Approve or block pending cashouts
 - Adjust game settings (e.g., payout rates, minimum bets)